 What is a Food Allergy?

 Is your child having mild to serious reactions to certain foods?
-Are you curious what exactly a food allergy is?
+What makes it a food allergy?
+Whether you are just curious or gearing up to take control Foublie is here for you.
 Stay tuned to learn about allergy basics, tips, and tricks!

 What is a food allergy?